 - Although Nuke E may be more specialized than Mech E, still has a wide range of applications and subspecialties.

-What is special about Mechanical Engineering at the Naval Academy?
+What is special about Mechanical and Nuclear Engineering at the Naval Academy?

-- Mechanical Engineering has world-class laboratory facilities, and they are all for you.
+- Mechanical and Nuclear Engineering has world-class laboratory facilities, and they are all for you.
 Engineering is a hands-on discipline - learning in a classroom about material failure, lift and drag on a wing, or nuclear fission is just the first step.
-At the academy, midshipmen get to break steel beams, feel the aerodynamic forces in a wind tunnel, and experiment with a subcritical reactor.
+At the academy, midshipmen get to experiment with a subcritical reactor, break steel beams, and feel the aerodynamic forces in a wind tunnel.
 Graduates of our program don't just learn from books.
 They are great engineers because they have seen it and done it for themselves.

 - As a mechanical engineer, you will take a wide range of classes, some that are required and some that you choose.
 The required course titles are things like "Strength of Materials," "Applied Thermodynamics," "Engineering Experimentation" and "Introduction to Design."
 In your last year or two, you will take several elective courses, where you can choose the topics that are most interesting to you.
 Some popular electives are "Engines: Principles, Design and Applications," "Design of Robotic Elements," "Reactor Physics," and "Engineering Project Management."

-- The Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+- The Mechanical and Nuclear Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.